Acute limb ischaemia is defined as the sudden decrease in limb perfusion that threatens the viability of the limb.

 Acute limb ischaemia is a surgical emergency.
 Complete arterial occlusion will lead to irreversible tissue damage within 6 hours.
 Early senior surgical support is vital.

 Conservative management can often be considered those Rutherford 1 and 2a; a prolonged course of heparin may be the most effective non-operative management of acute limb ischemia.

-Any patient started on conservative management via heparin will need regular assessment and re-examination to determine its effectiveness through monitoring APPT and clinical review.
+Any patient started on conservative management via heparin will need regular assessment to determine its effectiveness through monitoring APPT and clinical review.
 Surgical interventions may be warranted if no significant improvement is seen.

 If the cause is embolic, the options are: